MukilanRajaK/GAS-LEAKAGE-DETECTION-AND-PREVENTION/README.md

 scenarios and send a security alert to the housemates or industrial workers.
-In our project we have used a MQ6 gas detection sensor and interfaced it with Raspberry Pi development board along with GSM module for sending message to the user, a buzzer for alerting users, a stepper motor and also an LCD display.
+In our project we have used a MQ6 gas detection sensor and interfaced it with Raspberry Pi development board along with GSM module for sending message to the user, a buzzer for alerting users, two stepper motors and servo motors .
 Once the MQ6 gas sensor senses CNG/LPG gas leakage, it passes the information to Raspberry Pi development board, Raspberry Pi performs different tasks at the same time.
 The Raspberry pi first triggers the buzzer for notifying the user that there is gas leakage, and cut off the